 It is not exactly clear how and when the alleged handicap kicks in.
 Some players believe that stats are leveled, meaning that all stats perform the same, while others seem to believe that stats are reversed, meaning that the better squad – on paper – will perform worse than the inferior squad.

 As a rationalist, my first thought about the claims I just presented, is that they don’t make sense for obvious reasons:

 - First of all, let’s assume that EA wanted to make matches even.
 Handicapping high rated squads would be a clumsy, ineffective and even counter productive way to make that happen due to the obvious fact that there is no guarantee that the better player also has the higher rated squad.

-- Second, let’s not forget that EA make a fair share of cash by selling FIFA points, which people buy, because they hope to get a lucky pull in the big pack lottery.
+- Second, let’s not forget that EA make a fair share of cash by selling FIFA points, and that people buy those FIFA points because they hope to get a lucky pull in the big pack lottery.
 Now, what would happen to that business, if that “lucky” pull turn out to have a negative impact on your performance?